Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 Dependencies:

   * pandas -> used to extract stock data,
-  * numpy ->  used to perform basic operations and manipulate data
+  * numpy ->  used to manipulate data
   * matplotlib -> used to plot data and images
   * Sklearn -> used to evalute model performance
   * tensorflow.keras -> used to build CNN model